Meet our trainers

 Since then, Christopher has worked on over a dozen Missouri campaigns, including Annie Rice's race for the 8th Ward, Paula Brown's win in House District 70, and most recently Trish Gunby's flip of District 99.
 He has organized field programs, fundraisers, and election-day efforts alike, and has personally knocked thousands of doors on behalf of candidates worth fighting for.
 Now, he wants to bring those skills to Democrats nationwide, to help them thrive in organizing, advocacy, and activism.

 Chuck Cook is the former Political Director of the Maryland Democratic Party.
 He’s a veteran of numerous campaigns at every level of government, and was the Field Director for the Maryland Democratic Party for President Obama’s re-election in 2012.
 Originally a software developer, he left his former career in 2008, and has worked on Congressional campaigns, Gubernatorial campaigns, County Council campaigns, and Mayoral campaigns.
-Most recently, he ran the coordinated field program in the City of Annapolis, Maryland for the November 2017 Election.
 His passion in electoral politics is in messaging and field for Progressive Democratic candidates who support Unions and working families.
 Chuck lives in Crofton, Maryland with his wife Jessica—a Special Educator at Old Mill High School—and their three children.

 Colmon Elridge III